Home Online Business Blog Choosing a Graduate Program: Master’s in Marketing vs. MBA

 Academics lighten up somewhat at this point, as networking and the job hunt take higher priority.
 The workload isn’t as intense and courses in electives help you become highly proficient in your specialty.

-Developed and taught by the finest expert faculty, the Online Master of Science in Marketing program at William & Mary creates Renaissance Marketers: courageous, innovative leaders with far-reaching expertise in the digital tools, technologies and strategies of 21st-century marketing.
-For further information about our curriculum and online experience, reach out to an Admissions Advisor today.
+Developed and taught by the finest expert faculty, the Online Master of Science in Marketing program at William & Mary creates courageous, innovative leaders with far-reaching expertise in the digital marketing tools, technologies and strategies of modern marketing.
+If you’re interested in advancing your career and moving into leadership positions in the C-suite, William & Mary’s Online MS in Marketing will give you the credentials you need.
+As highlighted throughout this post, this program goes deeper into marketing principles than a standard MBA, so you’ll be equipped to be an innovative leader in any organization.